-The BCT is a Housing Association which was established in July 2012 following the successful ballot of Byker residents, proposing the transfer of the estate from Newcastle City Council to an independent body in order to:
+Byker Community Trust (BCT) is a Housing Association which was established in July 2012 following the successful ballot of Byker residents, proposing the transfer of the Estate from Newcastle City Council to an independent body in order to:

-- Secure much needed investment to upgrade and modernise the estate;
+- Secure the much needed investment to upgrade the Estate;

-- Involve residents in greater direction of services provided on the estate;
+- Involve residents in greater direction of services on the Estate;

-- Ensure that service reviews lead to improvements in the delivery to residents.
+- Ensure service reviews lead to improvements in the delivery to tenants.

 How BCT is run